-At least three rockets landed in the perimeter of Baghdad International Airport late on April 22, 2021.
-Iraqi security officials said on April 23 that the rockets landed near the part of the airport that houses United States forces.
-An Iraqi military statement said there were no casualties.
-The attack was quickly covered by muqawama (resistance) media, but initially no group claimed the attack.
-In recent weeks a number of attacks on coalition forces went unclaimed (including the attack on Erbil airport on April 14), while there has been a rise in reports of fake attacks (i.e., non-existent attacks falsely documented by militia social media accounts).
+At least three rockets landed in the perimeter of Baghdad International Airport on April 22, 2021.
+According to Iraqi security officials, they landed near the area that houses U.S. forces but caused no casualties.
+Although the attack was quickly covered by muqawama (resistance) media, no group claimed it at first.
+In fact, a number of attacks on coalition forces have gone unclaimed in recent weeks (including an April 14 strike on Erbil airport), while reports of fake attacks are on the rise in militia social media accounts.

-The Unit 10,000 claim was repeated by a small number of smaller Telegram channels, several of which are likely Unit 10,000 proxy accounts.
+The Unit 10,000 claim was repeated by a handful of smaller Telegram channels, several of which are likely Unit 10,000 proxy accounts.

-Later on Saturday, April 22, a competing claim emerged.
-At 19.42 (Iraq time), a new Telegram channel, “Fasail Rijal Allah” (“Faction of the Men of God”) posted a Quranic verse.
-One minute later, at 19.43, the account posted a statement claiming the April 22 Baghdad Airport attack.
-The Arabic language statement read:
+Later on April 24, a competing claim emerged.
+At 19:42 local time, a new Telegram channel, “Fasail Rijal Allah” (“Faction of the Men of God”) posted a Quranic verse, followed a minute later by an Arabic statement claiming the April 22 attack:

-“In the name of Allah, the Most Gracious, the Most Merciful, it is they who will suffer a dreadful torment [NB – Quranic quote, Surat al-Naml verse 5].
+“In the name of Allah, the Most Gracious, the Most Merciful, it is they who will suffer a dreadful torment [note: this Quranic quote is from Surat al-Naml, verse 5].

 Trust in God Almighty.

-The statement claims that eight rockets hit targets.
-This is inaccurate.
-Though the perpetrator attempted to fire eight rockets, only three were successfully launched.
-The remainder failed to fire.
+The statement inaccurately claims that eight rockets hit targets.
+Although the perpetrator attempted to fire eight rockets, only three were successfully launched, the remainder failed to fire.

-Ten minutes after the new Rijal Allah account posted, at 19.53 (Iraq time), Sabereen News and the “Team of Brothers of Electronic Jihad” Telegram accounts simultaneously rebroadcast the Rijal Allah claim.
-Despite Sabereen News’ prominence as a militia channel and source of information, only a handful of accounts reposted or commented on the attack, perhaps indicating some kind of dissonance about the validity or wisdom of making the claim.
+Just minutes after this post, at 19.53 local time, Sabereen News and the “Team of Brothers of Electronic Jihad” Telegram accounts simultaneously rebroadcast the Rijal Allah claim.
+Despite Sabereen’s prominence as a source of militia information, only a handful of accounts reposted or commented on the attack, perhaps indicating some kind of dissonance about the validity or wisdom of making the claim.

-This is not the first time that Sabereen has posted claims that not all the muqawama media seemed to support.
-While some claims are rebroadcast by large numbers of militia media accounts, including by other high profile accounts like Unit 10,000, sometimes Sabereen will post a claim by a facade group (with an accompanying unique Telegram channel and logo) which is ignored by other major militias and media accounts.
-This was the case during the Erbil attack in February 2021, where Sabereen broadcast claims by Saraya Awliya al-Dam – but these claims were ignored by major (KH-affiliated) channels.
+This is not the first time Sabereen has posted claims that other muqawama media fail to echo.
+Although some of its claims are rebroadcast by many militia media accounts, including high-profile outlets like Unit 10,000, at other times Sabereen will post a claim by a facade group (with an accompanying unique Telegram channel and logo) that others largely ignore.
+This was the case with the February Erbil attack, where Sabereen broadcast claims by Saraya Awliya al-Dam while KH-affiliated channels ignored them.

-As discussed earlier the rockets attacks on U.S. forces are increasingly going unclaimed.
-It is possible that the militias have moved to a model of deception which saturates the info environment with fake attacks.
-Fakes and unclaimed attacks are not new but they’re increasingly common following the Natanz explosion.
-It is possible this is the beginning of a new trend.
-It is highly likely the muqawama and Iranian elements recognize that named facade groups are increasingly helping with attribution, not hindering (Iran has made statements to this effect at the UN, and has protested about increased attribution of militias as "Iran-supported").
-A combination of “unclaimed” hits with a rise in faked attacks may be the newest stage in Iranian deniability.
-The “fake saturation” model had previously been used with convoy attacks (although facade groups continue to openly claim these types of attack in both Syria and Iraq.)
+As for the wider trend of rocket attacks on U.S. forces going unclaimed, it is possible that militias have moved to a model of deception in which they saturate the information environment with fake attacks.
+Fake and unclaimed attacks are not new, but they have become increasingly common ever since the April explosion at Iran's Natanz nuclear facility (read more about the potential connections between that incident and Iran-backed activities in Iraq).
+In all likelihood, the muqawama and Iranian elements recognize that named facade groups are increasingly helping with attribution rather than hindering, even as Iranian officials protest the increased attribution of militias as "Iran-supported."
+A similar “fake saturation” model was previously used with convoy attacks, though facade groups continue to openly claim these types of attacks in both Syria and Iraq.